-If you're a developer who wants to write code for a quantum computer, how do you know which quantum architecture and by extension which company'sis best suited for the problem you're trying to solve?
-Likewise, if you're interested in connecting quantum computers together across a quantum network, how do you pick the right hardware and network design?
+If you’re a developer who wants to write code for a quantum computer, how do you know which quantum architecture and by extension which company’s quantum computer is best suited for the problem you’re trying to solve?
+Likewise, if you’re interested in connecting quantum computers together across a quantum network, how do you pick the right hardware and network design?

 Aliro Quantum, thinks the answer to both these questions is to use an abstraction layer.

-On this episode of, I talk with Dr. Prineha Narang, Assistant Professor at the John A. Paulson School of Engineering and Applied Sciences at Harvard University and CTO and co-founder Aliro Quantum about how the company is trying to make quantum more accessible with cloud technology.
+On this episode of Dynamic Developer, I talk with Dr. Prineha Narang, Assistant Professor at the John A. Paulson School of Engineering and Applied Sciences at Harvard University and CTO and co-founder Aliro Quantum about how the company is trying to make quantum more accessible with cloud technology.

 Alrio’s Q.COMPUTE platform is designed to help software developers pick the best quantum computer for their projects without having to understand all the different types of quantum computing hardware.
 And the company’s Q.NETWORK product can help network engineers design functional and efficient quantum networks.

 The following is an transcript of our conversation edited for readability.

 Bill Detwiler: So before we get to Aliro and we talk about quantum computing and quantum networks, I’d love to hear a little bit about your journey into this world of quantum computing and quantum networks.
 You did a lot of your early work, I think, around light and around 2D materials and looking at how they interact.
 Talk about how you go from doing that, things around, like plasmonics to quantum computing and quantum networks.
 How do they relate to each other?